top of page

 • a Nutritionist's sugar-free suggestions

-So, let's dive in and explore how you can satisfy your sweet cravings without compromising your health goals.
-Your taste buds will thank you for this!
+So, let's dig to the back of those shelves, purge the sugary foods and learn how you can satisfy your sweet cravings without compromising your health goals.
+Your taste buds are going thank you for this!

 The Sugar-Free Pantry Guide

-Cakes, muffins, cookies and biscuits are quick and easy to grab in a pinch, however the majority of baked goods are filled with hidden sugars that help to improve flavour, texture and the item's shelf life.
-Think items like cakes and cake mixes, muffins and muffin mixes, most boxed cookies, and not just sweet biscuits, but also many savour biscuits contain heaps of hidden sugars and overly processed ingredients.
+This comprehensive sugar-free guide with one of the most obvious sources of sugar: cakes, muffins, cookies and biscuits.
+These items are quick and easy to grab for lunchboxes, office snacks or for on-the-go.
+However, the majority of store-bought baked goods are filled with hidden sugars that help to improve flavour, texture and the item's shelf life.
+Think packaged items like cupcakes and cake mixes, lunchbox muffins and snack bars, boxed cookies, sweet biscuits, and even savour biscuits.
+These usually contain heaps of hidden sugars, food colouring and processed ingredients.

 Hidden Sugars In Bread Products